nouxia7/nouxia-notes/content/posts/arm-kernel-rop-heroctf-2025/index.md

 ```

 ### Overwriting `modprobe_path`
 So, my next plan was to overwrite `modprobe_path`.
-For more information on how it works, you can check this amazing [article](https://theori.io/blog/reviving-the-modprobe-path-technique-overcoming-search-binary-handler-patch) talking about it.
+For more information on how it works, you can check this awesome [article](https://theori.io/blog/reviving-the-modprobe-path-technique-overcoming-search-binary-handler-patch) talking about it.
 So, the next step is to find out where `modprobe_path` actually lives in memory.
 Initially, `modprobe_path` has the value of `/sbin/modprobe`, so I searched for that string in pwndbg.

 ```
 pwndbg> search '/sbin/modprobe'